 - Free parking for holiday lights at Dana Point Harbor around the shops (if you can find it).
 Surprisingly, we went on Holiday Boat Parade night and got a spot super close with no trouble!
 Or there’s $3/hour parking on Boat Parade nights at Doheny State Beach with trolley service (see map on Dana Point Harbor website).

 - Hours: Come in the evening on a weeknight and you’ll probably find easy parking!
 Maybe bring the kids in their pajamas?
 The lights are on from dusk until dawn.
-Lights are on from Thanksgiving through January 6th, 2019.
+Lights are on from November 22, 2019 until after New Year’s in January.

 - Restrooms at Dana Point Harbor are near Dana Wharf — and outside the Harbor Grill Restaurant.